Initial registration with application fee must be by mail.

 Some foods to consider: corn on the cob, nachos, chili, popcorn, breads, salads, desserts, fresh fruit/berries, homemade ice cream, jams & jellies, etc.

 Festival organizers will seek to approve vendors so that a wide variety of foods will be available to festival attendees, and to minimize duplication of menus except for the BBQ vendors.
-There will be no competition or Taster's Choice in 2019, so BBQ and other food sales should be higher.

 Spaces for food vendors are limited, so apply early to nail down your space and the products you want to sell.